A vanishing theorem for tautological classes of aspherical manifolds: Block homeomorphisms of aspherical manifolds

 \begin{Prop} Let $M$ be an aspherical manifold of dimension at least 4.
-If $\pi_1(M)$ is contained in $\LFJ$, then the {\pbc} holds after inverting 2 for $M$. \end{Prop}
+If $\pi_1(M)$ is contained in $\LFJ$, then the {\pbc} with $\Z[\tfrac{1}{2}]$-coefficients holds for $M$. \end{Prop}

 \begin{proof} As explained previously, the difference between the decorations in L-theory disappears after inverting $2$ (by \cite[Remark 1.22]{LR}).
 From the identification of the surgery obstruction with the assembly map, as expounded in the proof of \cref{FJ vs BBC}, one therefore obtains that the groups $\s^\TOP_\partial(M \times \Delta^k)[\tfrac 1 2]$ vanish.
 For $k > 0$ this implies that $\pi_k(\G_s(M)/\TOPtw(M))[\tfrac{1}{2}] =0$ (the fundamental group is abelian by \cite[Theorem 18.5]{Ranicki}); note that no statement about the components can be deduced even if $M$ is of dimension greater that $4$.
-We conclude that the map $\B\TOPtw(M) \to \B\G_s(M)$ induces an isomorphism on higher homotopy groups after inverting $2$; passing to universal covers then yields the claim. \end{proof}
+We conclude that the map $\B\TOPtw(M) \to \B\G_s(M)$ induces an isomorphism on $\pi_i(-)[\tfrac{1}{2}]$ for $i > 1$, and the kernel of the map on $\pi_1$ is abelian and annihilated by inverting 2.
+It follows that the homotopy fibre of $\iota_h \colon \B\TOPtw_h(M) \to \B\G_0(M)$ has abelian fundamental group and all homotopy groups annihilated by inverting 2.
+By considering its Postnikov tower we then see that it has the $\Z[\tfrac{1}{2}]$-homology of a point, and hence that $\iota_h$ is a $\Z[\tfrac{1}{2}]$-homology equivalence. \end{proof}